October–December 1590 conclave

-The October to December 1590 papal conclave (8 October – 5 December) was the second conclave of 1590, and the one during which Gregory XIV was elected as the successor of Urban VII.
-This conclave was marked by unprecedented royal interference from Philip II of Spain.
+A conclave held from 8 October to 5 December 1590 ended with the election of Gregory XIV was elected as the new pope.
+This conclave was marked by significant interference from King Philip II of Spain.

 The pontificate of Urban VII

 Urban VII was elected as pope on 15 September 1590.
 On 27 September 1590, he died due to malaria infection after only 12 days of his pontificate before he could be crowned, giving him the shortest papacy in history.
 His death was deeply mourned by the poor from Rome who inherited his wealth.

 Participants

 The conclave, after the death of Urban VII, was attended by all the cardinals who took part in his election, with the exception of Cardinal Federico Cornaro (who had died on 4 October).

 Protodeacon Andreas von Österreich and Camerlengo Enrico Caetani also came to Rome.
 Of the 65 total cardinals, 54 took part in conclave.: